KungfoosianOrg/anthony-cloud-resume/README.md

     - visitorCounter: backend Lambda logic to talk to DynamoDB, updating a visitor counter that connects to front end logic, which is stored in /github/scripts

+Folder **/cypress** contains everything related to Cypress JS testing, used for E2E testing

 Folder **/github** contains HTML, CSS, JS for front end website

 Folder **/tests** contains all tests for code in this repo